csvpath/csvpath/README.md

     [ exists(#0) -> @firstname = #0 ]
 ```

 Says to set the `firstname` variable to the value of the first column when the first column has a value.
+(Note that this could be achieved other simpler ways, including using the `notnone` qualifier on the variable.)

 <a name="qualifiers"></a>
 ## Qualifiers